 For example, training your workers on computer literacy helps make them competent both in their workplace and non-workplace environments.
 The training process should be made a regular undertaking in ways that advance the employees’ skills progressively.

-To retain your workers in their current positions, you, therefore, need to regularly evaluate their salary and benefits packages and vary them accordingly.
+To retain your workers in their current positions, you need to regularly evaluate their salary and benefits packages and vary them accordingly.
 Such variations should depend on how much time your employees inject in the workplace, the skills, and experiences they have, their workplace seniority, and their social needs.

 Your staff greatly value being appreciated.
-In fact, research has shown that 79% of employees would not relent leaving their workplace for not being appreciated accordingly.
-Employee appreciation should be well integrated as one of the ways on how to retain employees in your business.
+In fact, research has shown that 79% of employees would not relent in leaving their workplace for not being appreciated accordingly.
+Employee appreciation should be well integrated as one of the ways to retain employees in your business.

 Appreciating your workers should go beyond giving them a good salary.
 Such appreciation should include recognizing their accomplishments and should be done periodically; preferably once or twice a year or on a case-by-case basis.